|Canada, Ontario, Toronto

-The fees shown here are estimates only for and are subject to change.
-The above fee includes tuition (CA$23,376), health insurance and ancillary fees.
+The fees displayed are estimates only for three semesters and are subject to change.

 The registration fee includes the non-refundable application fee (CA$75) and the refundable deposit fee (CA$300).